aptos-foundation/AIPs/aips/aip-x.md

 #### Fungible Assets within Digital Assets

-The solution leverages fungible assets into the composability framework, specifically through `primary_fungible_store`, where any token (regardless of its layer) possesses a `PrimaryStore`.
+The solution leverages fungible assets into the composability framework, specifically through `primary_fungible_store` from `AIP-21`, where any token (regardless of its layer) possesses a `PrimaryStore`.
 This means that tokens can hold fungible assets, providing utility for applications involving token ownership of fungible assets, such as in-game currencies, food, gems, and more.

 Imagine a scenario where a hero token, having ownership of a backpack token, can store a quantity of food.
 Here, food serves as a fungible asset accessible within the in-game environment.
 The process includes transferring food to the backpack token using PrimaryStore, and subsequently, the backpack token can be transferred to another hero token.